blockmatic-icebox/powerstack/README.md

 ### useReducer

-`useReducer` memoization works exactly as `useState` in this case.
+`useReducer` memoization works exactly as `useState` in this example.
 Since dispatch is guaranteed to have same reference across renders, `useCallback` is not needed, which makes code less error-prone to memoization related bugs.

 ```jsx
 const [count, inc] = React.useReducer((c) => c + 1, 0)
 ```

+### Rerturn arrays in hooks

+If a hook returns an array, you can name the variables whatever you want more easily than using destructuring.
 ### Avoid over optimization (`useCallback` and `useMemo`)

 Apply the AHA Programming principle and wait until the abstraction/optimization is screaming at you before applying it and you'll save yourself from incurring the costs without reaping the benefit.